Why Voice-First Reporting Beats Forms for EHS

 Every unreported observation is a data point your safety program never receives.
 Without that data, AI cannot detect patterns, dashboards cannot show trends, and leadership cannot see risk accumulating until an incident forces attention.
 The downstream effect shows up months later when an incident investigation hits a wall because the early warning signals were never captured.

 The scale is documented.
 In 2022, the Bureau of Labor Statistics recorded 2.8 million nonfatal occupational injuries in US private industry.
-Reporting-rate studies, including those summarized by the National Safety Council and the Occupational Health and Safety Administration, consistently find the actual count is materially higher, with underreporting attributed primarily to friction in the reporting workflow rather than worker awareness of the requirement.
+Reporting-rate studies, including those summarized by the National Safety Council and the Occupational Safety and Health Administration, consistently find the actual count is materially higher, with underreporting attributed primarily to friction in the reporting workflow rather than worker awareness of the requirement.
 The Heinrich Triangle (Heinrich, 1931) further suggests roughly 300 near-misses for every major injury, most of which never enter any system.

 The gap is not a training problem.
 Workers know they should report.
 The problem is friction.
 Paper forms take too long.
 Digital forms require too many taps.
 Both require literacy in a specific language and familiarity with safety taxonomy.